 Ann Arbor Halloween Events

-Of course Trick or Treating in the evening isn’t the only event on Halloween.🎃11:00am-7:30pm Hometown Halloween at Downtown Chelsea
+Of course Trick or Treating in the evening isn’t the only event on Halloween – especially since Halloween is on the weekend this year.🎃11:00am-4:00pm Halloween Spooktacular at Blast Corn Maze

 🎃4:00pm-9:30pm Hallowe'en in Greenfield Village at Henry Ford Museum